 "The health and safety requirements of any construction activity must not be compromised at this time.
 If an activity cannot be undertaken safely, it should not take place.

 "Emergency services are also under great pressure and may not be able to respond as quickly as usual.
 This should be taken into consideration in the planning of work activities, first aid, fire and emergency responses.

 "Organisations must have in place effective arrangements for monitoring and reviewing their compliance with Government and industry guidance.
 Sites should also remind the workforce at every opportunity of the Site Operating Procedures which are aimed at protecting them, their colleagues, families and the UK population."

 SafetyOn has developed guidance regarding site operations for the onshore wind sector as an essential contributor to the UK's energy sector and to ensure the industry's workforce can deliver their activities safely.
 This guidance is being updated regualrly and we would ask members to check the SafetyOn home page for the latest version.

-To assist the onshore wind industry’s workforce in delivering their activities safely during this unprecedent event, these guidelines have been developed by the industry and are supported by the Health and Safety Executives of the UK, these will be regularly reviewed and updated in line with changes in government and regulatory guidance as well as evolving practices and learning from across the industry.
+To assist the onshore wind industry’s workforce in delivering their activities safely during this unprecedent event, these guidelines have been developed by the industry and are supported by the Health and Safety Executives of the UK.
+They will be regularly reviewed and updated in line with changes in government and regulatory guidance as well as evolving practices and learning from across the industry.

 - the health, safety and wellbeing of the public and industry employees are the primary considerations in whatever we do,